-LSSI provides placement and casework services for children who have been removed from their birth families because of abuse and/or neglect.
-The goal of LSSI's foster care services is to return the child back to his or her birth family.
+LSSI provides placement and casework services for children who have been removed from their families because of abuse and/or neglect.
+The goal of LSSI's foster care services is to return the child back to his or her family.
 Services include training and licensing for foster families.
-Foster parents, working with LSSI, support the child’s connection to his or her birth family by providing transportation to or hosting sibling visits, and visiting with birth parents when the child welfare team mutually agrees upon this.
+Foster parents, working with LSSI, support the child’s connection to his or her family by providing transportation to or hosting sibling visits, and visiting with parents when the child welfare team mutually agrees upon this.

 LSSI is the largest provider of foster care services in the state.
 Approximately 10 percent of Illinois children under the guardianship of the Illinois Department of Children and Family Services (DCFS) are served by LSSI.

 For more information about foster care, please call 888.322.5774.

 LSSI is an Illinois Licensed Child Welfare Agency - License #013005

 Foster Care for Special Needs Children

 LSSI provides placement services for special needs children who have been abused or neglected and offers intensive training to prepare foster parents for meeting the children’s needs.
 The training addresses the needs for one of the following types of specialized foster care: